 (his brother), he was part of the inner circle of Jesus.... [more]

-LEO m German, Dutch, Swedish, Norwegian, Danish, Finnish, English, Croatian, Late Roman
+Leo m German, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, English, Croatian, Late Roman

 Derived from Latin leo

-, a cognate of LEON
+, a cognate of Leon

 .
 It was popular among early Christians and was the name of 13 popes, including Saint Leo the Great who asserted the dominance of the Roman bishops (the popes) over all others in the 5th century.
 It was also borne by six Byzantine emperors and five Armenian kings.
 Another famous bearer was Leo Tolstoy (1828-1910), a Russian novelist whose works include War and Peace

-LUCIUS m Ancient Roman, Biblical, English
+Lucius m Ancient Roman, Biblical, English

 Roman praenomen, or given name, which was derived from Latin lux "light"

 .
 This was the most popular of the praenomina.
 Two Etruscan kings of early Rome had this name as well as several prominent later Romans, including Lucius Annaeus Seneca (known simply as Seneca), a statesman, philosopher, orator and tragedian.
 The name is mentioned briefly in the New Testament belonging to a Christian in Antioch.
 It was also borne by three popes, including the 3rd-century Saint Lucius.
 Despite this, the name was not regularly used in the Christian world until after the Renaissance.

-MARCELLINUS m Ancient Roman
+Marcellinus m Ancient Roman

 .
 Saint Marcellinus was a pope of the early 4th century who was supposedly martyred during the persecutions of the Roman emperor Diocletian.

-MARCUS m Ancient Roman, Biblical Latin, English, Swedish, Norwegian, Danish
+Marcus m Ancient Roman, Biblical Latin, English, Swedish, Norwegian, Danish

-Roman praenomen, or given name, which was probably derived from the name of the Roman god MARS
+Roman praenomen, or given name, that was probably derived from the name of the Roman god Mars

 .
 This was among the most popular of the Roman praenomina.
 Famous bearers include Marcus Tullius Cicero (known simply as Cicero), a 1st-century BC statesman and orator, Marcus Antonius (known as Mark Antony), a 1st-century BC politician, and Marcus Aurelius, a notable 2nd-century emperor.
 This was also the name of a pope of the 4th century.
 This spelling has occasionally been used in the English-speaking world, though the traditional English form Mark